 For more information on Architectural Association publications go to www.aaschool.ac.uk

 Erdmut Wizisla is Director of both the Brecht and Benjamin archives in Berlin and the authority on their relationship.
 His book began as post-graduate work in the GDR and emerged finally in a brilliant English translation with an account of the controversy of Adorno’s role in editing the works of WB in German removed.
-For that story see here [scroll down to NEWS 10 dec 08].
+For that story see here [Dead link 2020; scroll to NEWS 10 dec 08].

 I reviewed Walter Benjamin and Bertolt Brecht; the Story of a Friendship [Libris 2009] for The Independent and include the short text below.
 It mentions the National Theatre’s staging of Mother Courage and Her Children, which utilised all the technologies of our time within a confidently theatrical experience.
 It’s dependence upon theatrical effect was surely closer to Brechtian intention than the still-impressive if neutered, straight-to-movie Enron.